aserto-dev/aserto-react/README.md

 function App() {
   const {
-    loading,     // true while the state is loading isLoaded,    // true if the accessMap was loaded error,       // error object (if initOptions.throwOnError is false) identity,    // identity header to send to accessmap call setIdentity, // set the identity header
+    loading,         // true while the state is loading isLoaded,        // true if the displayStateMap was loaded error,           // error object (if initOptions.throwOnError is false) identity,        // identity header to send to displaystatemap call setIdentity,     // set the identity header
-    accessMap,   // access map
+    displayStateMap, // display state map
-    resourceMap, // resourceMap() function (see below)
+    getDisplayState, // getDisplayState() function (see below)
     init,            // init() function (see below)
-    reload       // reload() function (see below)
-  } = useAserto();
+    reload           // reload() function (see below) } = useAserto();

   // the Aserto hook needs a valid access token.
   // to use Auth0 to return an access token, you can use the following: const { isLoading, isAuthenticated, getAccessTokenSilently } = useAuth0();

-  // use an effect to load the Aserto access map useEffect(() => {
+  // use an effect to load the Aserto display state map useEffect(() => {
     async function load() {
       const token = await getAccessTokenSilently();